-This is a phase 3, randomized, double-blind, placebo-controlled study to compare the efficacy and safety of BGB-A317 versus placebo with chemoradiotherapy in participants with Localized Esophageal Squamous Cell Carcinoma.
+This is a phase 3, randomized, double-blind, placebo-controlled study to compare the efficacy and safety of tislelizumab (BGB-A317) versus placebo in combination with chemoradiotherapy in participants with localized esophageal squamous cell carcinoma (ESCC).

 Study Type